learn2phoenix/CMSC858D/hw2/README.md

 **Brief Description**

-* There are 3 classes `rank_support`, `select_support` and `sparse_aray`
+* There are 2 binaries `querysa` and `buildsa`
-* Corresponding to each of these there is a test function in `main.cpp` which gets called by default
+* The functionality of normal arguments is as defined in the requirements of the assignment
-* The test functions dump a text file as output
+* In addition to above, corresponding to each of these there is a profile option which is disabled by default.
+Profiling `querysa` first requires `buildsa` to be run in profile mode.
+Both these binaries can be run in profile mode by `--profile`
-* For plotting the graphs, I have used python and the code is available in the jupyter notebook in the root directory.
+* The profiling code dumps a csv file for each binary which is then used in a IPython notebook to generate graphs.
+The notebook is also avaiable in the repo.